JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 ## Incremental compilation

-Kotlin 1.0.2 introduced new experimental incremental compilation mode in Gradle.
+Kotlin supports optional incremental compilation in Gradle.
 Incremental compilation tracks changes of source files between builds so only files affected by these changes would be compiled.

 There are several ways to enable it: